PeakIndicators/Getting-Started-On-Azure-ML/Automated-ML.md

 4. Select **Deploy**.

-A green success message appears at the top of the Run screen, and in the Model summary pane, a status message appears under Deploy status.
-Select Refresh periodically to check the deployment status.
+A green success message appears at the top of the Run screen, and in the Model summary pane, a status message appears under **Deploy status**.
+Select **Refresh** periodically to check the deployment status.

-Once completed, the webservice can be seen from the **Endpoints** on the left pane under **Assets** section, then **Real-time Endpoints**
+Once completed, the webservice can also be seen from the **Endpoints** on the left pane under **Assets** section, then **Real-time Endpoints**

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/automatedml13.PNG)